ydemirki/Semantic_Segmentation_with_Satellite_Images/README.md

-# Satellite images with EfficientNet-B0 model
+# Semantic Segmentation with Satellite images

 This project focuses on classifying satellite images using the EfficientNet-B0 model.
 The model has been trained to distinguish between various classes of satellite images, such as schools, airports, parks, and approximately 15 other categories.